sanjana-vivek/SPECTRA/README.md

 <br/> <br/>
 > [!NOTE]
-> Our dataset is limited as of now hence there has been a case of over-fitting.
+> Our dataset is limited as of now with a large amount of dimensions in the traning data hence there has been a case of over-fitting.
 <br/>

 ## Future developments and enhancement